liebscher/al-folio/_posts/2020-10-17-evaluating-neural-toxic-degeneration.md

 1. "Can language models ever fully 'forget' toxic pretraining data through further adaptation?"

     Essentially, you can start with a model trained on some bad data, but is there any amount of finite data you could then continue pretraining on to wash out, to "forget", the bad stuff?
 It seems as though the LMs are "memorizing" the bad content, which might come from such content being more salient to the model.
-The authors recommend future work explores whether some types of toxicity are more difficult for models to forget.
+The authors recommend for future work to explore whether some types of toxicity are more difficult for models to forget.

 2. Purposeful decoding